nbubna/store/README.md

 To my surprise, even our APIs had notable overlap.
 His has fewer features and includes superior support for IE 6/7 in the main lib.
 I contacted him with the idea of merging the featuresets, but we agreed it wouldn't work.
 He sees his library as a temporary polyfill meant to fade away with IE 6/7.
-This project is meant to always be useful, as a better way to use localStorage, with polyfilling a mere extension.
-I do hope to incorporate some of the IE 6/7 improvements into store.old.js at some point, but it is not a priority.
+This project is meant to always be useful, as a better way to use localStorage, with polyfilling as an extension.
+I do hope to incorporate IE 6/7 improvements from the other store.js into store.old.js at some point, but it is not a priority.

 Until such time as Marcus retires his polyfill, i will continue to publish on Bower as 'store' and NPM as 'store2'.
 My apologies for any confusion this causes.